-Barbeque Becky Shamed By Dispatcher For Calling Cops On Black Family’s Cookout, Newly Released 911 Audio Shows
+Barbecue Becky Shamed By Dispatcher For Calling Cops On Black Family’s Cookout, Newly Released 911 Audio Shows

-Barbeque Becky wasn’t having much luck in her bid to call police on a black family having a cookout in an Oakland park.
+Barbecue Becky wasn’t having much luck in her bid to call police on a black family having a cookout in an Oakland park.

 The incident gained viral attention earlier this year after the woman, Jennifer Schulte, claimed that the men were illegally using a charcoal grill in a designated grilling zone at the Lake Merritt park.
-Now, KTVU has released the audio of her frantic 911 call — and the pushback the woman dubbed Barbeque Becky got from the emergency dispatcher.
+Now, KTVU has released the audio of her frantic 911 call — and the pushback the woman dubbed Barbecue Becky got from the emergency dispatcher.

 The audio showed Schulte trying to tell a male dispatcher that she wanted the situation “dealt with immediately,” demanding that police show up to the park to put the kibosh on the cookout.
 The dispatcher asked for some details about the men, including their race and what they were wearing.